Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: To expand the list of documents (non-customs formalities) that can be issued, stored, and exchanged in ELAN, via the EU Customs Single Window Certificates Exchange System (EU CSW-CERTEX) (see ELAN: Electronic system for Agricultural Non-customs formalities).

-Timeline: Public consultation expected soon; adoption of proposal expected in the first quarter of 2026.
+Timeline: Public consultation expected soon, adoption of Regulation expected in fourth quarter of 2026.

 Non-EU countries may start using the EU’s electronic agricultural non-customs formalities system (ELAN) in 2026 – Implementing Regulation